qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 Golang also doesn't have sum type, so there is no equivalent to enum memory layout change in the previous Rust example.

-Also, Golang's doesn't allow taking interior pointer to map element value, but Rust allows.
+Also, Golang's doesn't allow taking interior pointer to map entry value, but Rust allows.
 Rust's interior pointer is more powerful than Golang's.

 In Java, there is no interior pointer.
 So no memory safety issue caused by interior pointer.